pzhaojohnson/rnacanvas.points.oopified/README.md

 ### `static matching()`

-Create a `Point` instance matching a point-like object (e.g., an object with `x` and `y` properties).
+Creates and returns a new `Point` instance matching a point-like object (e.g., an object with `x` and `y` properties).

 ```javascript